Embedding user-centred thinking: designing a new B2B system for Thames Water

 The challenge

-Thames Water's Developer Services team had long wanted a logged-in system to replace their offline processes but needed help getting things defined.
+Thames Water's Developer Services team had long wanted a logged-in system to replace their offline processes, but they needed help getting it properly defined.

 These requests were mostly managed offline via PDF forms and email.
 With no centralised way for users to track progress or manage multiple applications, the process was inefficient for staff and frustrating for customers.